 The newest radio to come along is the Motorola CP200d.
 It is part of the widely touted MOTOTRBO digital/analog line of radios.
 Trbo radios are a great transitional radio into the digital world.
 You can add them into your fleet as an analog radio to match your existing radios, and then one day when you are ready they can be upgraded or reprogrammed to be digital.
 Or even be digital or analog on a per channel basis.
 Much like the existing Motorola CP200 radio, the “d” model is available in either VHF or UHF and has 16 channels.

 The CP200d is available from Motorola Channel Partners (a fancy way of saying authorized dealers) in two versions:

-1. Analog only model, upgradeable later to digital (upgrade MSRP $83).
+1. Analog only model, upgradeable later to digital (call for upgrade cost).

 2. Digital/Analog model.
 Straight out of the box the radio has both features.